MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Sort-Object.md

 ### Example 1: Sort the current directory by name

-This command sorts the files and subdirectories in a directory.
+This example sorts the files and subdirectories in a directory.

 ```
 PS> Get-ChildItem -Path C:\Test | Sort-Object